CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Reference-Guided Reward Shaping

 \section{Reference-Guided Reward Shaping}

-We consider the reinforcement learning (RL) problem of learning a locomotion policy \(\pi_\theta(a_t \vert o_t)\) that maps proprioceptive observations \(o_t\) to actions \(a_t\).
-The policy is trained using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, a widely used actor-critic method that optimizes a clipped surrogate objective with entropy regularization.
-Instead of relying solely on sparse or handcrafted rewards, we embed model-based prior knowledge into the reward through a control Lyapunov function (CLF), promoting stability with respect to a reference trajectory.
-The overall framework, including reference generation and CLF-based reward shaping, is illustrated in Fig. \ref{fig:overview}.
+We consider the reinforcement learning (RL) problem of learning a locomotion policy \(\pi_\theta(a_t \vert o_t)\) that maps proprioceptive observations \(o_t\) to actions \(a_t\) using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+Instead of relying solely on handcrafted rewards, we embed model-based prior knowledge into the reward through a control Lyapunov function (CLF), promoting stability with respect to a reference trajectory.
+The full framework, including reference generation and CLF-based reward shaping, is illustrated in Fig. \ref{fig:overview}.